-Years ended 31 December 2000 2007 2008 Nine months ended 30 September 2009 Construction materials (including cement) 230.3 290.0 299.9 233.3 120.8
+Years ended 31 December Nine months ended 30 September 2000 2006 2007 2008 2009 (to nnes in millions) Construction materials (including cement) 230.3 290.0 299.9 233.3 120.8

 The negative trend in transportation volumes of construction materials in Russia has slowed somewhat during the nine months ended 30 September 2009.
 Key reasons for recovery in the construction industry include government spending on infrastructure, along with the fact that Russian state-owned banks have started to refinance and provide additional debt to developers and construction companies, which have helped stabilise the market.